 The guild was formed as a non-profit organization.
 Our objectives, as set forth in the bylaws, is to promote an appreciation of the art of quilting, share knowledge about quilts and quilting, and, to perform community service projects in the local communities.
 Our additional goals of sharing in quilting skills, past history of quilting, and learning new techniques, are reached through workshop opportunities as well as outside speakers.

-Today our membership continues to grow as well as our focus on quilting which has been obvious to the communities through our Meals-On-Wheels placemats, lap quilts for nursing home residents and chemo caps and wraps for cancer patients projects.
+Today our membership continues to grow as well as our focus on quilting which has been obvious to the communities through our Fidget Quilt Program for alzheimer patients and autistic students in the area, food drive to help support direct relief assistance to All Saints Interfaith Center of Concern in Anniston, Meals-On-Wheels placemats, lap quilts for nursing home residents, chemo caps and wraps for cancer patients, purchased a refrigerator for the Oxford Senior Center, Christmas Stocking Program and other projects.
 The guild also participated in a Quilts of Valor quilt project where all beds were covered at the new Veteran’s Administration home in Pell City, Alabama.

 LSQG has created an opportunity quilt in the years of 2010, 2011 and 2012 with chances sold and the proceeds used to purchase material for community service projects for each upcoming year.
 The ideas and dedication of the members, as well as guild membership has continued to grow since 2009.